approximately-equal/kingmaker-thesis/contents/matter/background.typ

 === Strategic Voting <strategic-voting>

 Having discussed some theory, let's revisit the all-important Gibbard-Satterthwaite theorem.

+#theorem(title: "Gibbard-Satterthwaite")[
-Being more specific, it states that any collective decision-making process, at least one of the following must hold:
+  For any (reasonable) collective decision-making process, at least one of the following must hold:

     + _dictatorial_, i.e. there exists some voter $v_i$ who decides the winner; or
     + _trivial_, i.e. there are only 2 possible winners; or
     + _manipulable_, i.e. there is no single always-best strategy for any particular voter (which does not depend on the preferences of other voters).
+]

 Note here that I'm condensing several proofs into one.
 In reality, the classic Gibbard-Satterthwaite proof applies only to deterministic, ordinal, single-winner elections.
 Gibbard's theorem then expanded the scope to cover processes of collective decision that may not be ordinal, such as cardinal voting.
 Gibbard's 1978 theorem and Hylland's theorem extend to non-deterministic processes, and Duggan–Schwartz theorem extends these results to multiwinner electoral systems.